-N. Cooperative Education Coordinators
+O. Cooperative/Clinical Education Coordinators

-- 1. Cooperative Education Coordinators will work 180 days over the full academic year, said days to be arranged by the Dean in consultation with the faculty member. - a.
-Responsibilities during these workdays may include (but are not limited to) advising/assisting students (individually and/or in groups) with preparing for co-op assignments, serving as a liaison between students and employers, conferring with students and employers at co-op sites, developing new co-op sites, ensuring completion of documentation requirements by students and employers, and other faculty responsibilities. - b.
+- 1. Cooperative/Clinical Education Coordinators will work 180 days over the full academic year.
+Said days shall be documented in writing as described in section (G) above. - a.
+Cooperative Education Coordinators' responsibilities during these workdays may include (but are not limited to) advising/assisting students (individual and/or in groups) with preparing for co-op assignments, serving as a liaison between students and employers, conferring with students and employers at co-op sites, developing new co-op sites, ensuring completion of documentation requirements by students and employers, and other faculty responsibilities.
+Cooperative/Clinical Education Coordinators shall provide timely written reports to the Dean of site visits to employer locations. - b.
+Clinical Education Coordinator responsibilities during these workdays may include (but are not limited to) submitting requests to clinical sites for clinical placements, assisting with the scheduling of clinical courses, managing required student records and training, scheduling clinical observation assignments, placing students at all levels of the program into clinical assignments including role transition placements, addressing student issues related to clinical, and other faculty responsibilities.
+Clinical Education Coordinators shall keep accurate student records for clinical and submit related reports and forms within requested timelines. - c.
 Workdays may be assigned between semesters, and time off provided during semesters.
-Days off and work schedules will be arranged in conjunction with, and approved by, the dean and will include a minimum of two consecutive weeks off if requested by the member of the bargaining unit.
+Days off and work schedules will be arranged in conjunction with and approved by the Dean, as described in section (G) above, and will include a minimum of two consecutive weeks off if requested by the member of the bargaining unit.